masato-ogishi/GramStainR/README.md

 GramStainR: Automatic classification of bacterial species using Gram-stained images
 ===============================================

 The 'GramStainR' package provides some easy-to-use functions for analyzing digital Gram stain images.
+The example provided here is a binary classification of E. coli and P. aeruginosa.

 Installation
 ------------------------